bits-sass/bits.sass/README.md

 # Bits.scss

-A structural SCSS UI toolkit based on Nicolas Gallagher's SUIT using OOCSS, SMACSS and BEM methodologies.
+A structural UI toolkit based on Nicolas Gallagher's SUIT and written using SASS.

 Practically a fork of Nicolas Gallagher's [SUIT](https://github.com/suitcss) rewritten using [SASS](http://sass-lang.com/) and considerably extended.